TimSchell98/ABM_electricity_sector_Germany/README.md

 10. Carbon dioxide certificate cost: Trading Economics, "EU Carbon Permits"
 11. Uranium costs 2009 - 2021: International Monetary Fund, "Uranium / US Dollar"
 12. LIBOR 2009 - 2021: https://www.global-rates.com, LIBOR ZINSSATZ

+Guide:
+*GUIDE EINFÜGEN*

+License:

+You are free to use, modify, and distribute this code for any purpose, commercial or non-commercial, as long as you give appropriate credit to Tim Schell.

+Attribution can be provided by mentioning Tim Schell in your project documentation or README file.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.